Ankle pain explained

 and ankle pain

 AposTherapy® involves wearing an innovative footworn device for about one hour per day.
-The device is personalized to your body frame and movement patterns by an AposTherapy® trained clinician who calibrates it to redistribute the forces acting on the painful ankle and improve the efficiency of the surrounding muscles.
+The device is personalized to your body frame and movement patterns by an AposTherapy® trained clinician who calibrates it to redistribute the forces acting on the painful ankle or foot and improve the efficiency of the surrounding muscles.

 Clinical research about AposTherapy®